SiD-93/dotfiles/README.md

 # Dotfiles

 A collection of my dotfiles.
-To use them `clone` them into your home directory so that the path is `~/dotfiles`.
+To use them, `clone` them into your home directory so that the path is `~/dotfiles`.

 Includes my configs for [Zsh](www.zsh.org), [Vim](www.vim.org), [Prezto](https://github.com/sorin-ionescu/prezto), [tmux](https://tmux.github.io/) and [Conky](https://github.com/brndnmtthws/conky).